o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl/azsl-compiler.md

 ---
 linktitle: AZSL Compiler (AZSLc)
 title: Amazon Shader Language Compiler (AZSLc)
-description: Learn about the Amazon Shader Language Compiler (AZSLc) and how it compiles AZSL shaders in the Atom renderer.
+description: Learn about the Amazon Shader Language Compiler (AZSLc) and how it compiles AZSL shaders in the Atom Renderer.
 toc: true
 weight: 600
 ---